f87shusaku/friends/README.md

 - has_many :messages
 - has_many :comments
 - has_many :room_users
-- has_many :rooms, through: room_users
+- has_many :rooms, through: :room_users

 ## targets テーブル